openiddict/openiddict-core/README.md

 ### Configuration & Options.

-OpenIddict have multiple options you can set to customize for your requirements/needs.
+OpenIddict has multiple options you can set to customize for your requirements/needs.

 <table>